orthecreedence/cl-async/README.md

     ;; example:
     (timer 3.2 (lambda () (format t "I ran!
 (3.2 seconds later)~%")))

+### dns-lookup
+Asynchronously lookup an IP address given a hostname.
+If the hostname is an IP address already, the mechanics are the same although the callback is called synchronously.

+Please note that at this time, IPV6 is not supported.
+Libevent has support for it, but I don't feel like wrapping up the necessary classes just yet.
+I'd rather get IPV4 going and then focus on IPV6 when everything's working.
+While the `resolve-cb` supports a family parameter, it will always be AF\_INET until this is implemented.

+    ;; definition
+    (dns-lookup host resolve-cb fail-cb)

+    ;; example
+    (dns-lookup "www.google.com"
+                (lambda (host family)
+                  (format t "Address: ~a~%" host))
+                (lambda (err) (format t "err: ~a~%" err)))

 ### tcp-send
 Open an asynchronous TCP connection to a host (IP or hostname) and port, once